Travelbound logo

 Depart school in your coach Channel crossing to Calais - journey time from Calais about 5 hours without excursion stop Optional short stop in Honfleur on the way to the Château du Molay Château entertainment and evening meal

-Breakfast and packed lunch Morning local speciality cookery demonstration Head off to a traditional boulangerie to learn how to bake your own bread Château entertainment and evening meal, with frogs’ legs and snails
+Breakfast and packed lunch Morning local speciality cookery demonstration Visit a working goats' cheese farm Château entertainment and evening meal, with snails and mussels

-Breakfast Market Assignment, then prepare a cold lunch with your market ingredients back at the château Visit a working goats' cheese farm and the Sables d’Asnelles biscuit factory Evening meal, with optional crepes and cider, and or apple juice – plus farewell disco
+Breakfast French Market Assignment Sables d’Asnelles biscuit factory Normandy Caramels Evening meal, with optional crepes and cider, and or apple juice – plus farewell disco

 Travel by British touring coach